liyupku2000/vue-component-holder/README.md

 ![](https://github.com/liyupku2000/vue-component-holder/blob/master/.readme/hooks-calling-seq.png)

-.center[The Hook Calling Sequence after the injection of beforeInit and inited]
+*The Hook Calling Sequence after the injection of beforeInit and inited*

 # APIs and Hooks